• Home

 10. What If I Just Want Access To VA Benefits And Don’t Want To Go Thru The Processes Mentioned Above?

-The prevailing advice based on how VA and DoD regulations affect your access to VA benefits after discharge is that it’s best to apply to a discharge review board, but there is a VA-based option that allows you to petition the Department of Veterans Affairs for benefits.
+The prevailing advice based on how VA and DoD regulations affect your access to VA benefits after discharge is that it’s best to apply to a discharge review board, but a VA-based option allows you to petition the Department of Veterans Affairs for benefits.
 This is known as a Character of Discharge review.
 It does NOT change your discharge or your military records but may allow access to benefits you would otherwise be denied.

 Online Tool to Assist Veterans with Discharge Upgrade Process